redbrick/blog/posts/2024-02-07-Satellite-Transmissions.md

 So, for those who have absolutely no clue about satellites, for your information, there are around 8,377 active satellites in our humble Earth's orbit; and most of these lie within [Low Earth Orbit](https://en.wikipedia.org/wiki/Low_Earth_orbit) (a distance of 2000km.)
 In total, there are between 25-28,000 objects orbiting Earth.
 I don't know where we all signed off on putting a bunch of junk so close to our orbit, but that's a conversation for another day.
 The United States are responsible for around 3,000 of the currently active 8,377 active satellites, thanks to huge deployments from companies [like SpaceX](https://en.wikipedia.org/wiki/List_of_Starlink_and_Starshield_launches) et al. Satellites that orbit us are primarily used for communications, positioning, Earth observation and navigation.

 The most notable (man-made) object in space is probably the International Space Station, established in 1998.
 It was founded for housing astronauts and cosmonauts in space for conducting scientific research and international relations.
 It's still up there, about 400km above our heads, somewhere between us and the stars.
 It serves as a great example of international co-operation, especially between the USA and Russia post Cold War.
-You can see a live stream of a camera that is fitted onto the ISS via official wesites and also Youtube live streams.
-But you can also track its current position in relation to Earth on the website [n2yo.com](https://www.n2yo.com).
+You can see a live stream of a camera that is fitted onto the ISS via official websites and also Youtube live streams.
+You can also track its current position in relation to Earth on the website [n2yo.com](https://www.n2yo.com).
 More on that site later.

 ![International Space Station](https://t0.gstatic.com/licensed-image?q=tbn:ANd9GcTjj8FfYzpaI0nfj_bj7NkaAc1cnf1gEnjCSGqOMT2GF8oNEnxIHrBg_wEywajqum_K)